raycast/extensions/extensions/cursor-directory/README.md

 - Use the Action Panel to visit [cursor.directory](https://cursor.directory/) or share the prompt link.

+6. After copying a prompt, you can paste it into `.cursorrules` file in your project.

 ## Configuration

-Access preferences through the Action Panel or Raycast settings:
+Access preferences through the Action Panel or Raycast preferences:

 - Cache Duration: Prompt data is cached locally for 1 day by default.
+- Show Detailed View: Toggle the display of detailed view in prompts list.
+- Default Prompts List: Choose to show all prompts or only popular ones in prompts list at launch.